Bob Mayer (author)

-Robert Mayer is a New York Times-bestselling author and the CEO of Cool Gus Publishing.
+Robert Mayer (born October 21, 1959) is a New York Times-bestselling author and the CEO of Cool Gus Publishing.
 He is a West Point graduate and former Green Beret.
 Mayer has authored over 60 novels in multiple genres, selling more than 4 million books, including the #1 series Area 51, Atlantis, and The Green Berets.
 He has written under the pen names Joe Dalton, Robert Doherty, Greg Donegan, and Bob McGuire.
 He holds the distinction of being the only male author on the Romance Writers of America Honor Roll.

 Early life

 Robert John "Bob" Mayer was born in the Bronx, New York City on October 21, 1959.
 After high school, Mayer was accepted to the United States Military Academy at West Point.
 There, he graduated with honors in the top 10 percent of his class, earning a BA in psychology in 1981.
-He later earned a master's degree in Education at Austin Peay State University.
+He later earned a master's degree in education at Austin Peay State University.

 In the Army, Mayer served in the infantry with the 1st Cavalry Division, later as platoon leader and a brigade recon platoon leader.
 He joined Special Forces and commanded a Green Berets A-Team from 1984 to 1988.
 He served as the operations officer for 2nd Battalion, 10th Special Forces Group (Airborne) and with Special Operations Command (Special Projects) in Hawaii.
 He later taught Green Beret recruits at the John F. Kennedy Special Warfare Center and School in Fort Bragg, NC.

 Mayer is an honor graduate of the Special Forces Qualification Course, the John F. Kennedy Special Warfare Center and School Instructor Training Course and the Danish Royal Navy Fromandkorpset.
 He is a Master Parachutist/Jumpmaster Qualified and graduated from the International Mountain Climbing School.
 He has completed 14 marathons, including qualifying for the Boston Marathon and running it three times.